artipie/artipie/examples/conda/README.md

 ```

 Now you can install packages from Artipie anaconda repository using `conda install` command and
-build and upload packages with `conda build`.
+build and upload packages with `conda build`, or, if the package is already build,
+use `anaconda upload` command to publish package to Artipie.